AFLplusplus/LibAFL/fuzzers/full-system/qemu_baremetal/README.md

-# Qemu systemmode with launcher
+# Qemu baremetal with launcher

 This folder contains an example fuzzer for the qemu systemmode, using LLMP for fast multi-process fuzzing and crash detection.
+The target is a simpel baremetal arm target.

 It comes in three flavours (can be set through features):

--`classic`: The low-level way to interact with QEMU.
+-`low_level`: The low-level way to interact with QEMU.
 -`breakpoint`: Interaction with QEMU using the command system, leveraging breakpoints.
 -`sync_exit`: Interaction with QEMU using the command system, leveraging sync exits.